 How to Attract Butterflies to Your Garden

 Adult butterflies also need food.
 They eat nectar.
-As they go from flower to flower eating nectar, they transfer pollen from one flower to the next pollinating your plants much like bees do.
+As they go from flower to flower eating nectar, they transfer pollen from one flower to the next pollinating your plants much as bees do.
 They are a great helper in garden productivity.
 And man, are they ever gorgeous!
 So, attract butterflies to your garden for more fun and learning.

-Keep in mind you need a continuous source of nectar for your friends to enjoy, so plant things that bloom in succession.
-Just because you have flowers in spring, doesn’t mean the butterflies don’t need food the rest of the growing season.
+Keep in mind you need a continuous source of nectar plants for your friends to enjoy, so plant native plants that bloom in succession.
+Just because you have flowers in spring, doesn’t mean the butterflies don’t need food for the rest of the growing season.

-Some great plants to provide nectar for a wide variety of butterflies include marigolds, butterfly bush, nasturtiums, verbena, butterfly weed, lantana, phlox, zinnias, purple coneflower and many other flowers.
+Some great nectar plants for a wide variety of butterflies include marigolds, nasturtiums, verbena, butterfly weed, and zinnias.

 Watching butterflies is one of our favorite pastimes at Little Sprouts.
 One of my favorite butterfly stories is one day in the summer we were playing outside and I was talking to the kids.